grantseltzer/prism/README.md

 # Prism
 Tool for analyzing the effects an application will have on your system when run

-Prism is still a work in progress
+### Prism is still a work in progress

+- It started as a hackathon project, so there's definitely parts that need revision/optimization

+- Take a look at the issues if you'd like to contribute.
+(Thanks in advance!)

-The following steps are used to analyze an executable:
+### The following steps are used to analyze an executable:

 - A 'snapshot' is created of your linux filesystem.
 This includes path, last access timestamp, permission bits, and content (mocked).